Claverink History, Family Crest & Coats of Arms

-England following the Norman Conquest in 1066 they brought their family name with them.
+When the ancestors of the Claverink family emigrated to England following the Norman Conquest in 1066 they brought their family name with them.
 They lived in Essex, where they held lands and a family seat at Clavering.
+"The village is irregularly built, but contains some respectable houses, and the surrounding scenery is agreeably diversified.
+The church is a spacious and handsome edifice of stone, with an embattled tower. "

 Early Origins of the Claverink family